abi4010132/NLP-Final-Project/README.md

 # NLP-Final-Project

-This is the final project of group 7, a customer support chatbot trained on Amazon customer support question-answer data.
+This is the final project of group 7, a chatbot trained on Amazon customer support question-answer data.
 #### Group 7: Jakub Ondrejka, Matthijs Jongbloed, Michal Tesnar & Abi Raveenthiran

 ## Installation